gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 D. Computing possible Solutions, defining the best one (ordered mode)
 *********************************************************************

-At the end of the previous step MacSyFinder has computed all potential `Systems` present in the replicon, made of combinations of Clusters, which are themselves made of a subset of Hits (remember, Hits are at 1st filtered and treated separately for each model of System to be detected).
+At the end of the previous step MacSyFinder has computed all potential `Systems` present in the replicon, made of combinations of Clusters and `loner` components that fulfill the model's requirements, which are themselves made of a subset of Hits (remember, Hits are at 1st filtered and treated separately for each model of System to be detected).
+Candidate `Systems` may thus overlap by being partly made of the same components, or even partly being made of the same Clusters.
-This thus means that candidate `Systems` may overlap "physically" on the replicon: they can be made of the same Hits, or simply consist in Clusters - supposedly sets of contiguous Hits according to the `inter_gene_max_space` parameters - that intertwin between Systems.
-On another hand, as candidate Systems are made of possible combinations of Clusters that fulfill the model's requirements, MacSyFinder often propose for a given model several potential systems that share a lot of components.

-We define a `Solution` as being **a set of compatible Systems**, i.e. that do not have overalps between their components.
+We define a `Solution` as being **a set of compatible Systems**, i.e. that do not have any overlaps between their components.
 All possible `Solutions` are combinatorially explored and consist in all possible sets of compatible `Systems`.

 A scoring scheme enables to separate between sets of `Solution`.
 A **Solution's score** is basically the **sum of its Systems' scores**.